Betuuxxii/Turtlebot/README.md

 3. Provide Good Laser-map Data

-As discussed previously transform plays an important role in navigation. the amcl node transforms incoming laser scans to the odemetry frame.
+As discussed previously transform plays an important role in navigation. the amcl node transforms incoming laser scans to the odometry frame.
 So there must be a path through the transform tree from the frame in which the laser scans are published to the odometry frame